WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 #### 🖥 Requirements
 - Implement the following features below with [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment)
-  - Front-end should call the backend to get the data -OR- implement it without a backend (use test data and stubs)
+  - Front-end should call the backend to get the data -OR- implement it without a backend (use test data and stubs and just TDD the front-end first)
 - Hint: You can copy the feature names below, and literally use them as your very outside test names!

 ### 📜 Feature Slices